Oprax/ansible-deployment/README.md

 # 1. Setup

-Copy example files : `cp vars.yml.example vars.yml` and `cp hosts.example hosts`.
+Copy example files : `cp vars.example.yml vars.yml` and `cp hosts.example.ini hosts.ini`.

-On `hosts` file put server's address with the new user's name and check information (like the domain) in `vars.yml`.
+On `hosts.ini` file put server's address with the new user's name and check information (like the domain) in `vars.yml`.
 You can generate SSH key and use `ssh_private_key_file` variable to define path of the private key.
 Password is encrypted using `ansible-vault`.